 It's no doubt that working from home might feel overwhelming.
 But don’t despair - there are so many incredible benefits!

-First thing’s first: working with your ADHD brains instead of against it leads to better outcomes — personally and professionally.
+First thing’s first: working with your ADHD brains instead of against it leads to better outcomes—personally and professionally.
 Increasing productivity at home isn’t impossible, but it does require creativity, experimentation, and a bit of patience.
-I’ll share a few of my favorite techniques for improving productivity while working at home.
+I’ll share a few of my favorite techniques for improving productivity while working at home as an ADHD freelancer.
 These skills made a huge difference in my own remote work experience, and I find my productivity and sense of achievement have both improved.

 Without structure, we can fall into bad work habits and lose track of our goals and progress.
 Keep things simple and achievable at the beginning.
 For example: